WAPily Ever After: Cardi B Confirms She Took Offset Back — “It’s Really Hard Not To Have D**k”

 Love wins!

-This story should come a surprise to absolutely NO ONE but Cardi B and Offset are back together.
-The “WAP” rapper confirmed she’s back with her “best friend” as she livestreamed on Instagram Tuesday.
+This story should come as a surprise to absolutely NO ONE but Cardi B and Offset are back together.
+The “WAP” rapper confirmed she’s back with her “best friend” during a live-stream on Instagram Tuesday.
 The couple have been inseparable since she started to celebrate her birthday with a bang over the weekend.

-Offset made the occasion extra special, gifting his Queen a custom Rolls Royce, a Birkin bag and a billboard, something Cardi says woo’d her.
+Offset made the occasion extra special, gifting his Queen a custom Rolls Royce, a Birkin bag, and a billboard, something Cardi says wooed her.

 “I do like material things.
 What do you want me to do, the ni**a gave me a Rolls-Royce and I snub him?
 And I really wanted some d*** for my birthday.
 I just be starting to miss [him]… It’s hard not to talk to your best friend.
 And it’s really hard to have no d***.”